Connect ServiceNow and Jira Service Management with low-code 2-way sync

 Read more about connecting tools to Unito.

 Step 2.
-Choose a flow direction for creating new records or issues
+Choose a flow direction for creating new incidents or issues

-Your no-code Unito flow lets you automatically create new ServiceNow records or JSM issues based on manual activity.
+Your low-code Unito flow lets you automatically create new ServiceNow incidents or JSM issues based on manual activity.
 So for example, when someone on your team creates a new issue in Jira, Unito automatically creates a linked record in ServiceNow.

 Select a flow direction with one of the three directional arrows to indicate: from ServiceNow to JSM, JSM to ServiceNow, or both.